ECE-492-SnakesAndAdders/python-interpreter/README.md

 sxc-xdt --hid -t --hex python-interpreter.hex
 ```

 This will flash the program to the board.
-After turning the board off and back on again twice, the program interpreter will start.
+After turning the board off and back on again twice, the interpreter will start.

 To re-launch the interpreter, simply run `sxc-xdt --hid -t --hex python-interpreter.hex` again.
 To reflect changes in the code, re-run `make` first.